-I used to think it was.
+I used to think school was more important than anything else.
 In fact, I remember sharing that truism many times in those serious, heart-to-heart conversations with kiddos who were slacking off.
 I’d put on a disappointed face and use my calm, serious tone: “You didn’t do your project because you were playing?
 Homework is more important than playing.
 School is a child’s most important job.
 Being a good student should be your top priority.
 It has to come first.”

 Who knows where I got that idea–from another teacher, I think, or maybe even a parent.
 Every adult I said that in front of would nod in solemn agreement.
 It was a conventional piece of wisdom that we all believed and were trying desperately to persuade the kids to buy into when sports and video games and playing with friends became their focus.